 One greatest example would be Elon Musk.
 He takes his experiment to the extreme by challenging many outdated industries in all his ventures such as Paypal, Tesla, and SpaceX.
-These experiments are what push the humanity forward and become the great invention for the future.
+These experiments are what push humanity forward and become great inventions for the future.

 Successful leaders spend times to reflect because it brings clarity to their actions.
 Reflection strengthens one’s willpower, at the same time, it uncovers some mistakes we made in the past and so we can pick up new lessons from them quickly.
 Great leaders know this very well and do it often.

 Just like reading and experimenting, you can do it in a group to double or even triple the impact.
 Form a group with like-minded people so you can share knowledge with each other.
 Brainstorming new ideas and even pointing out mistakes and considerable risks for each other.

 If you are spending 10,000 hours, deliberately practicing your craft, it’s certain that you will get somewhere.
 It’s the power of focused, consistent tiny actions that compounded by time.
 You will definitely achieve the level of mastery.

 The power of the 3-hour rule is much greater, it can’t replace the practice itself for sure, but if you spend at least 3 hours a week on a side, you’re going to double or even triple your overall improvement rate.
 The 3-hour rule is the missing element – when you absorb new ideas and insights from reading, when you implement those as an experiment, and then gain feedback and spend the time to reflect, you are practicing in the next level.
 Because of the higher level of consciousness involved.